syndicate-storage/syndicate-storage.github.io/_admin/002_setup.md

 ---
 layout: post
-title: Syndicate Tool
+title: Syndicate Admin Tool
 ---

-{% include toc.html %}

 `syndicate` is an administration tool.
 It is used to manage the Metadata Service (MS), users, volumes, and gateways.

-It has many sub-commands:
+It has the following options:

  - `setup`, which creates an administrative config directory structure
  - User management: `create_user`, `delete_user`, `list_users`